-The Connecticut Works Guarantee Fund, also known as "Fund B", is established in accordance with Section 32-261 of the General Statutes.
+The Connecticut Works Guarantee Fund, also known as "Fund B," is established in accordance with Section 32-261 of the General Statutes.
 The purpose of Fund B is to provide commitments to guarantee loans made by participating financial institutions.
-Projects financed by the Fund are intended to encourage growth and the retention of businesses unable to obtain suitable financing and to stimulate an increase in jobs and tax revenue throughout the State.
-Eligibility is determined by the due diligence principles set forth in the Connecticut Works Fund.
+Projects financed by Fund B are intended to encourage growth and the retention of businesses unable to obtain suitable financing and

-The State has authorized up to \$30,000,000 in State bonds allocated to Fund B. Of this amount, \$18,900,000 has been distributed.
+The State has authorized up to \$30,000,000 in state bonds allocated to Fund B. Of this amount, \$18,900,000 has been distributed.
 In the event a direct loan is uncollectible by the participating financial institution, the CDA can use any remaining bond funds to reimburse itself for such losses, up to the total allocation.

-Fund B did not provide any assistance to entities during the fiscal years ended June 30, 2008 and 2009.
+Fund B did not provide any assistance to entities during the fiscal years ended June 30, 2009 and 2010.